Romea/romea-ros2-camera/romea_camera_bringup/README.md

    - *robot_namespace* is the name of the robot
    - *meta_description_file_path* is the absolute path of meta-description file

- - a python module able to load and parse camera meta-description file as well as to create URDF description of the camera according a given meta-description.
+ - A **Python module** able to load and parse camera meta-description file as well as to create URDF description of the camera according a given meta-description.

- - a ros2 python executable able to create camera URDF description via command line according a given meta-description file  :
+ - A **ROS2 Python executable** able to create camera URDF description via command line according a given meta-description file  :

   ```console
   ros2 run romea_camera_bringup urdf_description.py robot_namespace:robot meta_description_file_path:/path_to_file/meta_description_file.yaml > camera.urdf`